rotexsoft/versatile-acl/README.md

 ); // returns false because we explicitly added a permission to $group_entity
    // to deny the 'add' action on a 'blog-post' resource above

+dump(
+    $user_entity->getAllPermissions()
+                ->isAllowed('add', 'blog-post'), __LINE__
+); // returns false because we explicitly added a permission to $group_entity
+   // to deny the 'add' action on a 'blog-post' resource above and we have also
+   // not directly added a permission to $user_entity allowing the 'add' action
+   // on a 'blog-post' resource

+///////////////////////////////////////////////////////////////////////////////
+// let's directly add a permission to $user_entity allowing the 'add' action
+// on a 'blog-post' resource to demonstrate how directly added permissions can
+// override inherited permissions
+///////////////////////////////////////////////////////////////////////////////

+// add permission that will override the $group_entity equivalent
+$user_entity->addPermission(new GenericPermission('add', 'blog-post'));

+dump(
+    $user_entity->getInheritedPermissions()
+                ->isAllowed('add', 'blog-post'), __LINE__
+); // still returns false because we explicitly added a permission to $group_entity
+   // to deny the 'add' action on a 'blog-post' resource above

+dump(
+    $user_entity->getAllPermissions(true) // default makes directly added permissions
+                                          // have higher priority over inherited ones ->isAllowed('add', 'blog-post'), __LINE__ ); // now returns true because we directly added a permission to $user_entity
+   // allowing the 'add' action on a 'blog-post' resource which overrides the
+   // one we explicitly added a permission to $group_entity to deny the 'add'
+   // action on a 'blog-post' resource

+dump(
+    $user_entity->getAllPermissions(false) // makes inherited permissions have
+                                           // higher priority over directly added ones ->isAllowed('add', 'blog-post'), __LINE__ ); // now returns false because we indicated that getAllPermissions should
+   // give inherited permissions a higher priority over directly added ones.

 $user_entity->addPermission(new GenericPermission('browse', 'blog-post'));

 dump(